iiordanov/remote-desktop-clients/README.md

 ## Bugs

-Please post any bugs you find at the github issue tracker:
+Please post any bugs you find at the GitHub issue tracker:

 https://github.com/iiordanov/remote-desktop-clients/issues